Analysing the impact of rising rates on private credit

 Private credit funds and CLOs – a cautionary tale

-If you would like to find out more on this topic or discuss setting up a private loan fund, loan origination fund or CLO fund, please reach out to us directly.
+If you would like to find out more on this topic or discuss setting up a private loan fund, loan origination fund or CLO fund, please reach out to our European Solutions team today.